-My column last week tackled the popular workplace benefit — Flexible Spending Accounts, or FSAs — and why they’re an easy, tax-free way to save for medical expenses.
+My column last week tackled a popular workplace benefit — the Flexible Spending Account, or FSA — and why it’s an easy, tax-free way to save for medical expenses.
 I’ve used my accounts to pay for health insurance copayments and eyeglasses.

 How Does an HSA Work?

-Most companies offer their workers HSAs.
+Most companies offer HSAs to their workers.
 If yours doesn’t, you can set up an account through your insurance provider or brokerage firm.
 Once you set up your HSA, decide how much to contribute each year.
-For 2018, contributions are capped $3,450 for individuals and $6,900 for families.
+For 2018, the IRS capped contributions at $3,450 for individuals and $6,900 for families.

 Like an FSA, an HSA can pay for coinsurance, deductibles, medical equipment, and prescription drugs.
 You can set up automatic contributions directly from your paycheck, and you’ll be given a debit card, which comes in handy to make copayments during doctor appointments.